bomfim1209/bomfim1209/README.md

 ###
 - 👋 Hi, I'm Matheus Bomfim.
-- 🔭 I’m currently working on developing simple web pages.
+- 🔭 I’m currently working on developing simple web pages and systems.
 - 🌱 I’m currently learning about some frameworks, Desktop Apps and Python.